Tights, Tutus and ‘Relentless’ Teasing: Inside Ballet’s Bullying Epidemic

 Similarly, Watters, who grew up in a supportive family and whose parents were involved in the arts, says he wasn’t bullied much as a child, but the “hate comments” he receives on his Instagram account now “are astounding.”

-Thomas-Fischer and Watters might face additional negative attention because they’re both black and gay.
+Thomas-Fischer and Watters might face additional negative attention because of their race and sexuality.
+Both are gay; Thomas-Fischer is multiracial, and Watters is black.
 Their involvement in ballet contradicts stereotypes of black masculinity, and their race makes them a minority in the largely white world of American ballet.
 As Gormley suggests, they likely have a harder time inside the studio and outside of it.

 “There were no dancers like me that I could see, and there were no black male dance teachers in my city,” the late dancer and choreographer Darrell Cleveland says in “Danseur.”
 Cleveland’s family was supportive of his taking hip-hop classes, viewing them as suitably masculine, but didn’t approve of his taking ballet.

-Note: CORRECTION: An earlier version mistakenly identified Maggie Allesee as co-author of Risner’s study.
-She is a philanthropist who endowed the Wayne State University Department of Theatre and Dance.
-Also, Jared Tan is a current Atlanta Ballet dancer.